b1ueb1ues/brm/README.md

-# wow brewmaster simcs by b1ueb1ues
+# WOW brewmaster simulator by b1ueb1ues

 How to run
 =====